annajordanous/Impro-Visor-SF/README.txt

-Welcome to Impro-Visor (Improvisation Advisor) Version 5.09, from Prof. Bob Keller at Harvey Mudd College.
+Welcome to Impro-Visor (Improvisation Advisor) Version 5.10, from Prof. Bob Keller at Harvey Mudd College, 6 March 2012.

 Release notes for this version may be found at the end.